 Anyone with a contactless debit or credit card can use it to pay for travel in London.
 It’s ideal if you don’t have or want an Oyster card.
-Or if you run out of pay as you go credit.
+Or if you run out of pay as you go credit on your Oyster card.

 Your card is used the same way as an Oyster card – you tap in and out at the tube or train station ticket barriers or tap the yellow card reader when you get on a bus.
 The main difference is that you don’t have to top-up your card with money, the fare is taken from your debit card or credit card the following day.